waigani/GoOracle/README.md

 referrers   show all refs to entity denoted by selected identifier
 ```

-Press `return`/`enter` and the output will be displayed in a new tab.
+Select one and the output will be displayed in a new tab.

 Install